-Do you think that characterizing Heraclitus as the “philosopher of flux” as opposed to Parmenides who taught that all things are constant, mischaracterizes him?
-Please leave your comment below.
-Also, check out the featured book below.
+Do you think that characterizing Heraclitus as the “philosopher of flux” mischaracterizes him?
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Copleston, Frederick, A History of Philosophy, Book 1, p.
 38, Image Press, Cicero, N.Y., 1981